Interested in other areas of Sightsavers? Visit Sightsavers.org

 Join the campaign

 Are you interested in joining the campaign or working on ratification in your own country?
-For more details, Email Grace Antwi-Atsu.
+For more details, Email Edwinah Orowe

 Be part of the Equal World global community